Presentation Skills and Techniques

 - And (in some cases) possibly a bad memory or experience from our past

-The effects of these are heightened according to the size of the audience, and potentially also the nature of the audience/situation - which combine to represent a perceived uncontrollable threat to us at a very basic and instinctive level (which we imagine in the form or critical judgment, embarrassment, humiliation, etc).
+The effects of these are heightened according to the size of the audience, and potentially also the nature of the audience/situation - which combine to represent a perceived uncontrollable threat to us at a very basic and instinctive level (which we imagine in the form or critical judgement, embarrassment, humiliation, etc).

 This 'audience' aspect is illustrated by the following: